 A risk assessment should be done before any work with insects, that is examining if there is anything reported about the species involved or if they can be considered as ”low risk” insects.

+Contact the Occupational Health Service (Staff Pages) for further advice and possible referral to another healthcare provider.
 The allergy clinic (”Allergimottagningen”) at the hospital shall be able to perform a test on the person with a suspected insect allergy.
-The University Occupational Health Services (”Företagshälsovården”) can provide a referral there if you contact them first.
 The allergy clinic should have access to screening preparations containing butterfly scale extracts or other allergens, and can inform about various symptoms of allergy:

 Allergy sufferers

-- Use a filter mask with protection class P2 (FFP2) when you enter the insect lab.
-Masks should be stored in closed containers when not in use, to avoid contamination and be personal.
-Mark it with your name but do not use the same mask for a long time but change frequently.
+• Use a suitable filter mask with protection factor P2, that is a FFP2 particle filter mask, if you are going to enter a cultivation/storage room.
+Mask should be stored in a closed container when not in use, to avoid contamination and it should be personalised.
+Mark the mask with your name.
+Do not use the same mask for a long time but change often.

 Some insects reported causing sensitisation by inhalation

 Produced by Carina Rasmussen and Erling Jirle, Department of Biology, Lund University, January 2013.
 Examined by Åsa Gustafson, LU Estates and Dr Hans Wirje, Lund University Occupational Health Services.
-Updated Mars 2014.
+Updated January 2025.

 Contact